 Manuscript Preparation Guidelines

 It is the responsibility of authors to submit manuscripts in the proper Sociology of Race and Ethnicity (SRE) format (see below).
 Manuscripts not submitted in adherence to the length requirements or to SRE format will be rejected.
-Additional details on preparing and submitting manuscripts to SRE are published in the American Sociological Association Styles Guide, Fifth Edition (ISBN 0-912764-31-3), available from the ASA bookstore.
+Additional details on preparing and submitting manuscripts to SRE are published in the American Sociological Association Styles Guide, Sixth Edition, available from the ASA bookstore.

 Length.
 Manuscripts submitted to SRE must not exceed 10,000 words in length (unless submitted for the Pedagogy Section – these should not exceed 3,000 words), including: (1) abstract, (2) text, (3) notes, (4) references, (5) tables, (6) figures, and (7) appendices.
 SRE will not accept any manuscript that exceeds these limits.
 Please keep in mind that if your tables are lengthy and/or you have horizontal tables, this will affect the page count and you may be asked to reduce the length of your manuscript.